AlessandroRedi/AlessandroRedi/README.md

 - I'm interested in machine learning, IoT technologies, data analysis, operational research, etc...
 - Now I'm searching for a thesis to start in March

-Here down there below are some of my projects!
+Here below there are some of my projects!